ninjaframework/ninja/ninja-core/src/site/markdown/documentation/getting_started/installing_ninja.md

 If you already have the JDK and Maven installed you can safely skip the following sections.

-**Note:** Ninja is compatible with Java 11 and we'll target all upcoming Java versions with long term support.
+**Note:** Ninja is compatible with Java 11 and we'll support future Java versions with long term support.

 Installing Java